-There are eleven Migratory Bird Sanctuaries in Nunavut.
+There are eleven Migratory Bird Sanctuaries in Nunavut and five in the Northwest Territories.
 The Migratory Birds Convention Act prohibits activities in Migratory Bird Sanctuaries.
 These sanctuaries are for the purpose of protecting migratory birds and their habitat.
-Migratory Bird Sanctuaries can have a marine component, which often are nearshore areas used by migratory birds for feeding or other activities.
+Migratory Bird Sanctuaries can have a marine component that is often nearshore areas used by migratory birds for feeding or other activities.
 Prohibitive measures can be placed on what and how activities can take place in these sanctuaries and are set out in the Bird Sanctuary Regulations.
 Although important fish habitat could be protected through a MBS, it is not an effective measure unless there is valuable bird habitat associated with the area that coincides with important or critical fish habitat.

-There is one Migratory Bird Sanctuary in the High Arctic study area, Seymour Island.
+There is one Migratory Bird Sanctuary in the High Arctic study area: Seymour Island.